CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

 # {{< param title >}}

-This guide describes how to install the Application on the server.
+This guide describes how to install the Application Server components on the server.
 Please ensure that the [Prerequisites][] have been read before starting this installation.

 ## Extract Installation Artefacts